flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Tod: based in Utah
 - Cleanup:
     - [ ] [runko] Run certbot commands to revoke the previous certificates.
+        - Not needed, actually could be harmful as we copied the certificates.
+        - Instead we should check that certbot is successfully renewing
     - [ ] check that backups work
     - [ ] [hetzner console] Decommission runko.
         - Any blockers?
 None known?